-Note this distribution can be implemented in any number of ways, either by the Archive itself handling the distribution or the Archive may enter into agreements with one or more other organizations (possibly other OAISes) to perform some functionality or perhaps even provide all the functionality of some OAIS functional area.
+It should be noted that this distribution can be implemented in any number of ways, either by the Archive itself handling the distribution or the Archive may enter into agreements with one or more other organizations (possibly other OAISes) to perform some functionality or perhaps even provide all the functionality of some OAIS functional area.
 A combination of these is also possible where the Archive itself distributes some of its functionality and contracts out other tasks.
 Once again, the distribution can be in terms of the physical location, organization or logical functions.
-Note also that an OAIS may cooperate with or federate with other OAISes to aid their distribution efforts.
+It should also be noted that an OAIS may cooperate with or federate with other OAISes to aid their distribution efforts.